wiiiky/miserable/README.md

-Shadowsocks
+Miserable
 ===================

+Miserable is my fork of Shadowsocks.

-Shadowsocks is a fast tunnel proxy that was developed by clowwindy at first.
+Shadowsocks is a fast tunnel proxy that was developed by clowwindy before.

 For well-known reasons, clowwindy has to give up shadowsocks.